Yoav666s/dnd-wiki/collections/_adventures/signs-of-madness.md

 Mirtenville is a small village near Harkstone around the center of Thortmere.
 It's snowy in the winter and still a bit rainy in the summer, creating a nurturing ground for crops most of the year.

 ## Jasper Middlewood
 Jasper is the Master of Whispers in the court of Sun Rock Castle.
 He is a strange individual who seems constantly on edge, always muttering to himself and getting lost in thought, but he's useful to king Krad.
-He is a fey sorcerer,
+He is a fey sorcerer by trade, his magical powers originate from an interaction with the fey in his early life.
+When he was younger, he was romantically involved with a wood faery called  from a forest near Mirtenville, the village in which he grew up.
+She tricked him into saying that his heart belongs to her and her only, then she disappeared.
+Shortly thereafter, he started manifesting magic whenever he thought of her.
+His eyes would well up with silvery tears of longing and

 {% include stat_block.html index="jasper-middlewood" %}